-- Identify and apply appropriate quantitative and qualitative business models to evaluate business performance and solve complex organizational problems. - Generate business plans at the corporate, business unit, and functional levels. - Conduct business research by finding, collecting, analyzing, and evaluating business data. - Evaluate information consisting of multiple perspectives, conflicting evidence, competing interests and priorities, and risk, to determine an optimal course of action. - Generate oral / written presentations in various business formats (e.g., memos, reports, PowerPoint, spreadsheets, charts / graphs) - Apply a system's perspective to improve, integrate, and align business functions with organizational strategy. - Recognize and address cross-cultural contingencies for conducting business in a global environment. - Demonstrate ethical and reasoned decision-making and action in all facets of organizational management. - Manage and lead groups and individuals to optimize performance and productivity.
+- Identify and apply appropriate quantitative and qualitative business models to evaluate business performance and solve complex organizational problems. - Generate business plans at the corporate, business unit, and functional levels.

+- Conduct business research by finding, collecting, analyzing, and evaluating business data. - Evaluate information consisting of multiple perspectives, conflicting evidence, competing interests and priorities, and risk, to determine an optimal course of action. - Generate oral / written presentations in various business formats (e.g., memos, reports, PowerPoint, spreadsheets, charts / graphs) - Apply a systems perspective to improve, integrate, and align business functions with organizational strategy. - Recognize and address cross-cultural contingencies for conducting business in a global environment. - Demonstrate ethical and reasoned decision-making and action in all facets of organizational management. - Manage and lead groups and individuals to optimize performance and productivity.

+BUS 500 Financial Intelligence 4

-Accounting for Decision Making 4
+ACC 501 Accounting for Decision Making 4

-Business Analytics and Decision Making 4
+BUS 520 Business Analytics and Decision Making 4

-Managerial Economics 4
+BUS 530 Managerial Economics 4

-Business Ethics 4
+ETH 501 Business Ethics 4

-Strategic Corporate Finance 4
+FIN 501 Strategic Corporate Finance 4

-Management and Organizational Behavior 4
+MGT 501 Management and Organizational Behavior 4

-Business Ethics Strategic Corporate Finance

-I CHIEVE

 MGT 599 Strategic Management 4

 MKT 501 Strategic Marketing 4

-Program Core S pecial Instructions

-ETH 501 MGT 599 Business Ethics must be the first course taken before any other MBA courses Strategic Management may not be taken until all other core courses have been successfully completed.
+ETH 501 Business Ethics must be the first course taken before any other MBA courses BUS 500 For students with an undergraduate degree in Business Administration, this course may be waived.
+MGT 599 Strategic Management may not be taken until all other core courses have been successfully completed.

-Concentration L earning Outcomes

-Demonserviron Perform Apply burnanage Marshal global en global en Integrate Integrate Demonserviron critical analysis of complex situations in marketing and evaluate alternative se usiness knowledge, concepts, and frameworks to dynamic situations in market ment. and manage relevant resources in marketing management particularly in an unvironment. e, apply, and synthesize knowledge across the functional areas of marketing ment. trate awareness of and work effectively in a diverse organization as a marketi ment specialist. ze, analyze, and confront ethical and social responsibility issues in marketing nt olutions. ting uncertain
+- Function at the professional middle management level in the marketing management field. - Demonstrate effective written communication in an advanced marketing management environment. - Perform critical analysis of complex situations in marketing and evaluate alternative solutions. - Apply business knowledge, concepts, and frameworks to dynamic situations in marketing management. - Marshal and manage relevant resources in marketing management particularly in an uncertain global environment. - Integrate, apply, and synthesize knowledge across the functional areas of marketing management. - Demonstrate awareness of and work effectively in a diverse organization as a marketing management specialist. - Recognize, analyze, and confront ethical and social responsibility issues in marketing management.

-Required Conce ntration Core Courses (12 Semester Credit Hours)
+Concentration Core Courses (12 Semester Hours)

 MKT 510 Marketing Services 4

-Concentration E lective Courses
+Concentration Elective Courses

-es from the following:
+Select two courses from the following:

-ITM 515 Customer Relations Management Technologies 4

-ITM 535 MKT 502 Business Intelligence: Data Mining, Data Warehousing and Data Analytics International Marketing 4 4
+ITM 535 Business Intelligence: Data Mining, Data Warehousing and Data Analytics 4

+MKT 502 International Marketing 4

 MGT 515 Customer Relationship Management 4

-Total Degree Cro edit Hour Requirement

-14 Somostor Cro